abinit/abinit/doc/tutorial/z2pack.md

 ($M$-$\Gamma$-$K$).
 Then is goes out of plane to the $k_z=\pi/c$ plane ($K$-$H$).
 It then goes in along the same path as in the $k_z=0$ plane, but translated to the $k_z=\pi/c$ one ($H$-$A$-$L$).
-By looking at the $K$-$H$ path, you can see that the dispersion out of plane is quite small.

-The most interesting thing that one can see from these band structures happen in the $k_z=\pi/c$ plane.
-Around the $A$ point at 0 GPa, the dispersion is essentially flat/parabolic, characteristic of bands that have a single character.
-At 5 GPa however, the band has a parabolic shape in the opposite direction around that point.
-This is indicative of a band inversion, where the character is exchanged between the two bands.

-It can be understood as following: at 0 GPa, the band have pure character around that point.
-Increasing the pressure, the bands move towards the Fermi level and cross at some point.
-Because of spin-orbit coupling, a gap opens and we find band inversion which can lead to a topologically non-trival insulator.
+At first glance, the two figures in the right column look very similar, as they are both gapped.
+The band gap energy is slightly smaller at 5 GPa compared to the 0 GPa value, which seems to indicate that the band gap of BiTeI closes with increasing pressure.
+However, if we compute the pressure dependence of the band gap energy between these two pressures, we will observe that the band gap decreases up to P\sim 2 GPa (and almost vanishes), then starts to \textit{increase} as pressure is further increased (see Figure 4 of [[cite:Brousseau-Couture2020]]).
+Knowing that a topological phase transition must be accompanied by a closing of the band gap, this behavior suggests that one of those pressures might have a non-trivial topology.
+If this is the case, the electronic bands in the non-trivial phase would display a band inversion.

+Around the $A$ point, one can notice some band dispersions characteristic of band inversion.
-In order to illustrate this statement, we now plot the fatbands.
+In order to check whether or not there is inversion of character between bands which are gap due to spin-orbit coupling, we plot the fatbands.
 One can use the fatbands plotting feature of abipy as used in the [Wannier90](/tutorial/wannier90) tutorial, but instead here we will use a more advanced script which plots the difference in character between the p orbitals of bismuth and of those of both the tellurium and iodine.
 This procedure makes more clear the band inversion and the script is the following:

 {% dialog tests/tutoplugs/Input/tz2_2_relative_projection.py %}